offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 | Increment                      (`++`)  | `x++`          | Applicable BEFORE or AFTER the operand: `++x` returns the value AFTER modification, `x++` returns the value BEFORE modification. |
 | Decrement                      (`--`)  | `x--`          | Applicable BEFORE or AFTER the operand: `--x` returns the value AFTER modification, `x--` returns the value BEFORE modification. |

 All assignment operators work similar to those in Java except for the increment and decrement operators.
 Due to the confusion it causes, Java disallows the increment / decrement from returning a value, meaning that it can't be used in an expression.
 Not so in C++.
-In addition to modifying the variable passed as the operand, in C++ these operators also return a result, meaning that it's okay to an increment / decrement operator within some larger expression.
+In addition to modifying the variable passed as the operand, in C++ these operators also return a result, meaning that it's okay to increment / decrement operator within some larger expression.

 ```c++
 int x {3};